-What are “happy hormones”, why do they make us happy, and how do we get more of these into our system?
+What are “happy hormones”?
+Specifically, why do some hormones make us happy, and how do we get more of these?

-Happy hormones generally refer to endorphins, serotonin, dopamine, and oxytocin.
-Technically, some of these are neurotransmitters and not hormones, but we shan’t bother ourselves with those scientific details here.
+Happy hormones refer to endorphins, serotonin, dopamine, and oxytocin.
+Technically, some of these are neurotransmitters and not hormones, but we shan’t bother with those scientific details here.

-I’m leaving out adrenaline (also called epinephrine) which stimulates a fight-or-flight response.
+I’m leaving out adrenaline which stimulates a fight-or-flight response.
 Adrenaline doesn’t make us happy per se, just highly excitable!

 Happy Hormone #1: Endorphins

 Endorphins block pain.
-An easy way to remember this is that “endorphins” is the shortened term for “endogenous (containing) morphine”.
 They are the body’s natural painkillers.

 Ways to increase endorphins: